 - 'Teilleistung' T-CIWVT-106802 with oral examination according to § 4 Par.
-2 No. 2
+2 No. 2 details about learning control see at the 'Teilleistung'

 Students learn fundamental knowledge in water chemistry and how to apply it to processes in aquatic systems in general and in reactors for water treatment.
 Water treatment will be taught for drinking water and partly waste water.
 The students are able to apply physical, chemical and biochemical treatment for the respective removal of particulate and dissolved components in water.
 They are able to use the fundamental design parameters for the different types of unit operations.